European viper bites

-Adder bites often results in severe local pain and progressive swelling and a bluish discoloration.
-In serious cases early general symptoms might include dizziness, nausea, vomiting, diarrhea, abdominal pain, difficulty breathing, hypotension, cardiac disturbances, impaired consciousness.
+Adder bites often result in severe local pain, progressive swelling and a bluish discoloration.
+In severe cases early symptoms might also include dizziness, nausea, vomiting, diarrhoea, abdominal pain, breathing difficulties, hypotension, cardiac disturbances and reduced level of consciousness.

 In case of adder bite

 - Keep the person calm and at rest with the bitten body part still.

 - Call the Poison Centre or a physician for advice.

 - Everyone with an adder bite should obtain medical attention at an emergency room.

 - Anyone who becomes lethargic, has vomited or has trouble breathing should seek medical attention immediately.
 Dial 112 for an ambulance.

 I mindre akuta fall